Locust Cider, founded in 2015 by brothers Jason and Patrick Spears, is based out of Woodinville, WA, specializing in

 Our taprooms and cideries outside of Woodinville are part of an expansion plan to make cider more accessible to a larger audience as well as provide a space to educate on the nuances of the cider world while allowing us to localize our efforts on a deeper level in the communities where we serve.

-We currently have a cider and beer production facility and taproom in Woodinville, WA, standalone taprooms in Seattle (Ballard, Alki Beach, Post Alley), Tacoma, and Walla Walla (with plans to open additional taprooms in greater Washington in 2019), and a cider production facility and taproom in Fort Worth, TX with another set to open in Boulder, CO this summer.
+We currently have a cider and beer production facility and taproom in Woodinville, WA, standalone taprooms in Seattle (Ballard, Alki Beach, Post Alley), Tacoma, and Walla Walla (with plans to open additional taprooms in greater Washington in 2019), and cider production facilities with adjoining taprooms in Fort Worth, TX and Boulder, CO.

 But we're not just about the cider & beer.

 As a teenager, our founder, Jason Spears, had a life changing moment after a near death experience.
 While waiting for an ambulance, Jason heard the drone of the locusts in the background.
 This sound became a symbol of strength, perseverance, and calm and it has given him the motivation to make the most out of what life has given him.